-- Administration for design work - Summary Funding can be used to pay for the administrative costs for design and planning of various housing projects. - Gap-Financing - Summary- Provide prospective homeowners with funds/loan to purchase home. - Land acquisition and improvements to include single and/or multi-family housing. - Summary Funding can be used by the County to acquire land and make improvements to said land to ensure developability.
-The land can be used for the development of single and/or multi-family housing and used under a Community Land Trust/Shared Equity Models.
+- Administration for design work

-New Construction
+- o Summary Funding can be used to pay for the administrative costs for design and planning of various housing projects.

-Summary - Funding can be used to the development of new construction of affordable housing projects.
-These projects can be single-family homes, multi-family homes, condominiums, or rental apartment units.
+- Gap-Financing

-• Site preparation costs
+- o Summary- Provide prospective homeowners with funds/loan to purchase home. - Land acquisition and improvements to include single and/or multi-family housing. - Summary Funding can be used by the County to acquire land and make improvements to said land to ensure developability.
+The land can be used for the development of single and/or multifamily housing and used under a Community Land Trust (CLT). - New Construction - Summary Funding can be used to the development of new construction of affordable housing projects.
+These projects can be single-family homes, multi-family homes, condominiums, or rental apartment units. - Site preparation costs o Summary Funding can be used to cover site preparation costs for new construction.

-- Summary Funding can be used to cover infrastructure and site preparation costs for new construction. - Stormwater, wastewater, fire protection, and other utilities - Summary Funding can be used for the development of vital infrastructure including stormwater, wastewater, fire protection, and other utilities.
+- Stormwater, wastewater, fire protection, and other utilities - o Summary Funding can be used for the development of vital infrastructure including stormwater, wastewater, fire protection, and other utilities.